Changemakers

 When will successful winners commence project implementation?

-Successful applicants will commence their project implementations on 11th October 2024to 31st January 2025 followed up by profiling of implemented projects in the first quarter of 2024.
+Successful applicants will commence their project implementations, followed up by profiling of implemented projects in the first quarter of 2026.